messagebirdguides/subscriptions-guide/readme.md

-# SMS Marketing Subscriptions in Node.js
+# SMS Marketing Subscriptions
-### 30 min build time ⏱
+### ⏱ 30 min build time

+## Why build SMS marketing subscriptions?

 SMS makes it incredibly easy for businesses to reach consumers everywhere at any time, directly on their mobile devices.
 For many people, these messages are a great way to discover things like discounts and special offers from a company, while others might find them annoying.
 For this reason, it is  important and also required by law in many countries, to provide clear opt-in and opt-out mechanisms for SMS broadcast lists.
 To make these work independently of a website it's useful to assign a programmable [virtual mobile number](https://www.messagebird.com/en/numbers) to your SMS campaign and handle incoming messages programmatically so users can control their subscription with basic command keywords.

-In this guide we'll show you how to implement an SMS marketing campaign subscription tool built as a sample application in Node.js.
+In this MessageBird Developer Guide, we'll show you how to implement an SMS marketing campaign subscription tool built as a sample application in Node.js.

 This application implements the following:
 * A person can send the keyword _SUBSCRIBE_ to a specific VMN, that the company includes in their advertising material, to opt in to messages, which is immediately confirmed.